mddub/everytrail_export/README.md

 ...
 ```

-If you have so many trips that they span multiple listing pages, you will need to run the script for each listing page.
+If you have so many trips that they span multiple listing pages (your trips page has a "Next" link at the bottom), then you will need to run the script for each listing page.

 ### Downloading individual trips

-If you want to download only a specific trip or trips, you can specify them as arguments:
+An alternative way to call the script is to download only a specific trip or trips.
+In that case, you can specify them as arguments:

 ```
 $ python download_everytrail.py \